- For iPad

 MS - As you know we've made our leather messengers for over 10 years.
 It's a large form factor relative to our other models, but it was never really designed to be a traveler.
 Customers may use it for that.
 I have.
 It will work as an overnight bag if you're packing light.
 But what if you're not?
 What if it's a long weekend?

 A lot of our customers are travelers.
 Whether it's for business or pleasure, meeting a client or friends at the lake house, they're on the move.
 If you want a MacCase for that weekend getaway, there really wasn't one.
-Now there's two.
+Now there are two.

 JKD - The overall design is very classic and different from the typical MacCase vocabulary.
 Was it a conscious choice to not make them look like other MacCase models?